 We have agreed to continue to manufacture clinical supplies of the VEGF Trap at our plant in Rensselaer, New York.
 Aventis has agreed to be responsible for providing commercial scale manufacturing capacity for the VEGF Trap.
 Under the collaboration agreement, agreed upon development expenses incurred by both companies during the term of the agreement, including costs associated with the manufacture of clinical drug supply, will be funded by Aventis.
-If the collaboration becomes profitable, we will reimburse Aventis for 50 percent of the VEGF Trap development expenses in accordance with a formula based on the amount of development expenses and our share of the collaboration profits, or at a faster rate at our option.
-We have the option to conduct additional prephase 3 studies at our own expense.
+We have the option to conduct additional pre-phase 3 studies at our own expense.

-In 2004, we and Aventis plan to invest approximately \$100 million to support the development of the VEGF Trap.
-The broad based development program will include multiple phase 1 studies to evaluate the VEGF Trap in combination with other therapies in various cancer indications, phase 2 single-agent studies of the VEGF Trap in separate cancer indications, and multiple phase 1 studies of the VEGF Trap in certain eye diseases.
+In 2004, we and Aventis plan to increase research and development spending to expand the development of the VEGF Trap.
+Over the next 12 months, the broad based development program is anticipated to include multiple studies to evaluate the VEGF Trap in single agent and in combination with other cancer treatments.